Afford-X: Generalizable and Slim Affordance Reasoning for Task-oriented Manipulation: Dataset Construction

 \textbf{Step 4: Image Collection.} Following COCO-Tasks~\cite{xin2022cocotasks}, we organize images into four configurations: MCMO (multiple categories, multiple objects), SCMO (single category, multiple objects), SCSO (single category, single object), and Others (random images without target categories).
 We retain highest-priority objects per task and append ``\textit{something}'' to prompts, balancing task specificity with visual diversity.

 This automated pipeline enables efficient construction of large-scale affordance datasets while maintaining data quality.
 By leveraging \ac{llm} capabilities for generation and inspection, we create comprehensive knowledge bases that capture complex task-object relationships.
+Human validation and preference-aware target-selection examples are provided in~\cref{appendix:data:human_validation,appendix:data:preference_examples}.